google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 ```
     chrome --enable-blink-features=TrustedDOMTypes
 ```

 or

 ```
     chrome --enable-experimental-web-platform-features
 ```

 Passing this flag on the command line enables the feature globally in Chrome for the current session.

-We have also created a [polyfill](https://github.com/WICG/trusted-types) that enables you to test the behavior in other browsers.
+We have also created a [polyfill](https://github.com/WICG/trusted-types) that enables you to test Trusted Types in other browsers.

 As always, let us know what you think.
 You can reach us on the [trusted-types](https://groups.google.com/forum/#!forum/trusted-types) Google